 In 2014, the William Penn Foundation set forth the Delaware River Watershed Initiative with a three-year, $35 million investment.
 Delaware River Watershed spans four states, New York, New Jersey, Pennsylvania and Delaware, covers 13,500 square miles and provides drinking water for over 15 million people.
-More then 50 nonprofit organizations have developed plans to reduce threats to water quality using scientific research and implementing ecological restoration projects.
+More then 50 nonprofit organizations have developed plans to reduce threats to water quality using scientific research to implement strategic ecological restoration projects.

 The Foundation identified several clusters of smaller micro-watersheds throughout the larger Delaware River watershed.

-Brandywine-Christina, Kirkwood-Cohansey Aquifer, Middle Schuylkill, New Jersery Highlands, Pconos-Kittantinny, Schuylkill Highlands, Upper Lehigh, Upstream Suburban Philadelphia.
+Brandywine-Christina, Kirkwood-Cohansey Aquifer, Middle Schuylkill, New Jersey Highlands, Poconos-Kittantinny, Schuylkill Highlands, Upper Lehigh, Upstream Suburban Philadelphia.

 These clusters have been targeted for water quality monitoring and outreach and education efforts on the various stressors that affect the Delaware River, with the end goal of improving water quality in the Delaware River.

 As part of the Suburban Philadelphia Cluster, the Lower Merion Conservancy has begun a new project to work intensively with partners in the Cobbs Creek Watershed.
 The Conservancy’s work will focus on education and research in the East Branch of the Indian Creek, one of several headwaters of the Cobbs Creek.